leo20021210/leo20021210.github.io/_pages/ML_courses.md

+---
+layout: archive
+title: ""
+permalink: /resource/ML_courses
+author_profile: true
+---

 # 📺 ML YouTube Courses

-At DAIR.AI we ❤️ open education.
 In this repo we share some of the best and most recent machine learning courses available on YouTube.

 **Machine Learning**